IBM/telco-network-cloud-drivers/content/user-guides/cicd/developing-a-project/add-tests-to-package.md

 ## Load dependent packages

-Check ALM in your development environment and load any extra VNF or Network Service packages required from the Nexus general repository.
+Check TNCO in your development environment and load any extra VNF or Network Service packages required from the Nexus general repository.

 For each extra package: